rmdluo/Flower-Art/README.md

 # Flower Art
 ## Introduction
-OpenGLArt combines basic computer graphics and art using OpenGL to create an interactive experience.
+Combines basic computer graphics and art using OpenGL to create an interactive experience.

 ## How to use
 To start, open the flower.exe file.
 After that, there are a few controls you can use: